How to get Azure Multi-Factor Authentication

 If you would like the full functionality offered by Azure Multi-Factor Authentication, there are several options:

-Purchase licenses that include Azure Multi-Factor Authentication, like Azure Active Directory Premium or Enterprise Mobility + Security, and assign them to your users in Azure Active Directory.
+Purchase licenses that include Azure Multi-Factor Authentication, like Azure Active Directory Premium or a license bundle that includes Azure AD Premium, and assign them to your users in Azure Active Directory.

 If you use this option, you should create an Azure Multi-Factor Authentication Provider only if you also need to provide two-step verification for some users that don't have licenses.
 Otherwise, you might be billed twice.